rancher/api-spec/specification.md

   - If the service does not support the specified Content-Type, it SHOULD return a 406 error.

 ## Special Headers ##
-A <code>X-API-Schemas:</code> header MUST be present in all responses.
+A `X-API-Schemas:` header MUST be present in all responses.
 The value tells the client the URI where they can find the collection of schemas to understand your responses.
   - The URI SHOULD be for the particular [API version](#api-versioning) the request is for.
   - If the request is for the [root level](#root-level), it SHOULD be for the latest version.